 It’s September, kids are back to school, the Jewish Holidays remind us that we are beginning a new year, and I am lovingly putting the pain and sorrow of the past year up on a shelf.
 Instead of living in that cloud, I’ve chosen to live in the silver lining, and it’s exciting to feel the change in the air.
-Loss creates space — for new people, new ideas, new approaches and new horizons.
+Loss creates space — for the power of people, new ideas, new approaches, and new horizons.

 ‘Networking’ is such an overused word, like the term ‘professional.’